 A foundational pillar for a happy life

-I recently spoke at a youth leadership conference where I facilitated a discussion on principles and practices for building a positive personal mindset and positive social connections at home, at school, and in the community.
+I recently spoke at a youth leadership conference where I facilitated a workshop and delivered a keynote presentation.
+The discussion centered on the so-called "pursuit of happiness" by sharing principles and practices for building a positive personal mindset and positive social connections at home, at school, at work, and in the community.

 Perhaps what I enjoy most about these sessions is that while I go in with a few key takeaways planned, each participant brings with them their own stories, experiences, and ideas that collectively add to the learning experience.